lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 Alternatively, you can run the docker as usual and as described in the :ref:`rst-docker-first-steps` section.
-The only difference is that you set the number of samples to be selected to 1.0, as this simply creates an embedding of the full dataset"t.
+The only difference is that you set the number of samples to be selected to 1.0, as this simply creates an embedding of the full dataset.

 E.g. create and run a bash script with the following content: